BACOUL/digitalmeve/README.md

 ⚖ License

-MIT License.
+This repository is licensed under the MIT License.
 See LICENSE.

 ---

 🛠 Contributing

+We welcome contributions!

-Open issues for bugs/features.
+Open issues for bugs or feature requests.

-Submit PRs with clear commits.
+Submit pull requests with clear commits.

 Follow CONTRIBUTING.md.